Gluten-Free Coconut Shrimp:

 Instructions

-- First, in a bowl combine shredded coconut, cassava flour, salt, pepper, garlic powder.
+- First, in a bowl combine desiccated coconut, cassava flour, salt, pepper, and garlic powder.2/4 cups desiccated coconut, 1 1/4 cup cassava flour, 1 tsp salt, 1/2 tsp black pepper, 1/2 tsp garlic powder

-- In a separate bowl combine beaten coconut milk and lemon juice (let sit 5 minutes).
+- In a separate bowl combine beaten coconut milk and lemon juice (let sit 5 minutes).2 beaten eggs, 1/2 cup Canned unsweetened full fat coconut milk, 1 tbsp fresh squeezed lemon juice

 - Next beat eggs into the coconut milk with lemon juice.